DevRajVerma/Vector-Shift-Assignment/README.md

    npm install
    ```

-## Configuration - I am currently providing my developer credentials for configuration, You can use them to run the app, but If I remove then You have to add your own credentials
+## Configuration - I am currently providing my developer credentials for configuration, You can use them to run the app, but If I remove then You have to add your own credentials, You can skip this section for now

 ### HubSpot Configuration
 1. Create a HubSpot developer account